brunoggdev/brunoggdev/README.md

-- Hi, I'm Bruno Gomes, full-stack web developer, focused on PHP for now, with three years of experience.
+- Hi, I'm Bruno Gomes, full-stack web developer, focused on PHP for now.
 - You can reach me through my email (brunoggdev@gmail.com) at anytime, and thank you for cheking out!

 <!---